spoken-shutter/salvadorasucena/archive/README.md

 Success is not in what you have, but who you are.
 Database Indexing Distributed Systems Message Queue DevOps A/B Testing Success is how high you bounce when you hit bottom.
 Frontend Difficult roads often lead to beautiful destinations.
 Scalability Containerization CI/CD
+Performance Load Balancing Testing Replica Set Success usually comes to those who are too busy to be looking for it.
+Algorithm